EOSChronicleProject/eos-chronicle/README.md

 JSON and passed to the exporter plugin.

 Receiver does not expect any acknowledgements in interactive mode.

+Only irreversoble blocks are available for interactive mode.

 Note that in case of `exp_ws_plugin`, you need to specify a different TCP port of the websocket server, so that it does not interfere with the